-As we move through the early days of 2014, I’m back in the studio rested, refreshed, and inspired from a recent vacation.
-I am seriously dejected by this Midwestern Winter, however.
+As we move through the early months of 2014, I’m back in the studio rested, refreshed, and inspired from a recent vacation.
+I was seriously dejected by this Midwestern Winter, however.
 Normally I’d just head into the studio and leave the season behind, but family concerns and logistics have forced me out into the elements more than I care for.

 In early October of 2013 I spent three weeks driving around the American West on the vacation of a lifetime.
 I even got to several National Parks and Monuments before the Government shutdown.
 I missed several (because of the shutdown) that were on my list, but that’s just an excuse to return, I guess.
 I have tons of inspiration photos to pour over and lots of energy and ideas to transform into art in my studio.
 Here is some of my newest work in various states of progress.

 You can see up to date works in progress here.

 THE GUITAR IS DONE!

 All glassed, all glued, all grouted, delivered and in its new home!